Burkina Faso: Why citizens are disenchanted with their president | DW | 24.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Burkina Faso's military is said to be holding President Roch Marc Christian Kabore.
+Burkina Faso's military has reportedly seized power and is holding President Roch Marc Christian Kabore.
 His detention comes after months of protests over his government's failure to curb terrorist attacks.

-The situation in Burkina Faso remains unclear amid reports that President Roch Marc Christian Kabore has been detained in the capital, Ouagadougou.
+The situation in Burkina Faso remains unclear amid reports that the military has seized power and President Roch Marc Christian Kabore has been detained in the capital, Ouagadougou.

 For months, the president has been under pressure from protesters who demanded he step down over the inability of his government to curb rapidly escalating insecurity and violence in the West African country.